 The maximum recommended daily oral dose of MELOXICAM is 15 mg.

-What should I discuss with my veterinarian before giving Meloxicam to my pet?
-Tell your veterinarian if your pet has an allergy to aspirin or any other NSAID, an ulcer or bleeding in the stomach, liver or kidney disease, congestive heart failure, fluid retention, bleeding disorders, heart disease or high blood pressure.
-Tell your veterinarian if your pet is pregnant or lactating.
+Tell your veterinarian if your dog has: an allergy to aspirin or any other NSAID; an ulcer or bleeding in the stomach; liver, or kidney disease; congestive heart failure; fluid retention; bleeding disorders; heart disease or high blood pressure.
+Tell your veterinarian if your dog is pregnant or lactating.